-Our PALISADE-1 Phase 3 clinical study of fasedienol for the acute treatment of anxiety in adults with SAD did not achieve its primary endpoint, as measured by change from baseline using the SUDS as compared to placebo.
-Successful completion of our nonclinical and clinical trials is a prerequisite to submitting an NDA and, consequently, the ultimate approval required before commercial marketing of any product candidate we may develop.
+Although our PALISADE-2 Phase 3 clinical trial of fasedienol for the acute treatment of anxiety in adults with SAD met its primary efficacy endpoint, as measured by change from baseline using the SUDS as compared to placebo, our PALISADE-1 Phase 3 clinical study did not achieve its primary efficacy endpoint.
+Successful results from our nonclinical and clinical trials, including future clinical trials in our PALISADE Phase 3 development program in SAD, are a prerequisite to submitting an NDA and, consequently, the ultimate approval required before commercial marketing of any product candidate we may develop.
 Failure of any of our current and/or future clinical and nonclinical trials to achieve the planned endpoints, such as our PALISADE-1 Phase 3 clinical trial of fasedienol, could result in increased costs to us and could delay, prevent or limit our ability to generate revenue and continue our business.

-We depend heavily on the success of one or more of our current CNS drug candidates and we cannot be certain that we will be able to obtain regulatory approval for any of our product candidates.
+We depend heavily on the success of one or more of our current drug candidates and we cannot be certain that we will be able to obtain regulatory approval for any of our product candidates.

 We currently have no drug products for sale and may never be able to develop marketable drug products.
-Our business currently depends heavily on the successful development, manufacturing and regulatory approval of one or more of our current CNS drug candidates, as well as our ability to acquire, license or produce and develop additional product candidates.
-Each of our current investigational CNS drug candidates will require substantial additional nonclinical and clinical development, manufacturing and regulatory approval before any of them may be commercialized, and there can be no assurance that any of them will ever achieve regulatory approval.
+Our business currently depends heavily on the successful development, manufacturing and regulatory approval of one or more of our current drug candidates, as well as our ability to acquire, license or produce and develop additional product candidates.
+Each of our current investigational drug candidates will require substantial additional nonclinical and clinical development, manufacturing and regulatory approval before any of them may be commercialized, and there can be no assurance that any of them will ever achieve regulatory approval and/or commercialization.
 The nonclinical and clinical development of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by numerous government authorities in the U.S. and in other countries where we or our collaborators intend to test and, if approved, market any product candidate.
 Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through numerous nonclinical and clinical studies that the product candidate is safe and effective for use in each target indication.
 Research and development of product candidates in the pharmaceutical industry is a long, expensive and uncertain process, and delay or failure can occur at any stage of any of nonclinical or clinical studies.
 This process takes many years and may also include post-marketing studies, surveillance obligations and drug safety programs, which would require the expenditure of substantial resources beyond the proceeds we have raised to date.
 Of the large number of drug candidates in development in the U.S., only a small percentage will successfully complete the required FDA regulatory approval process and will be commercialized.
-Accordingly, we cannot assure you that any of our current drug candidates or any future product candidates will be successfully developed or commercialized
+Accordingly, we cannot assure you that any of our current drug candidates or any future product candidates will be successfully developed o

-We are not permitted to market our product candidates in the U.S. until we receive approval of a NDA from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
-Obtaining FDA approval of a NDA is a complex, lengthy, expensive and uncertain process.
-The FDA may refuse to permit the filing of our NDA, delay, limit or deny approval of a NDA for many reasons, including, among others:
+We are not permitted to market our product candidates in the U.S. until we receive approval of an NDA from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
+Obtaining FDA approval of an NDA is a complex, lengthy, expensive and uncertain process.
+The FDA may refuse to permit the filing of our NDA, delay, limit or deny approval of an NDA for many reasons, including, among others: